 1 teaspoon celery seed

-1 lb banana pepper, seeded and sliced in rings (or around 4 cups)
+1 lb banana peppers, seeded and sliced in rings (or just pack 4 pint jars worth)

 - Sterilize 4- 1/2 pint jars by washing and then placing them in a 250 degree oven for 20 minutes.
 Do not allow them to touch each other.
 If unable to assemble immediately, leave in oven to stay hot.

 - Sterilize lids and rings with hot water.

 - Bring the vinegar, sugar, mustard seed and celery seed to a rolling boil.

 - Place peppers in the 1/2 pint jars.

 - Bring brine to within 1/2" of the top.

 - Be sure the edge of the jar has no juice on it.